 Q: Is the off-leash area fenced?

-Q: Can my dog go near the sports fields?
+Q: Can dogs go on the sports ovals?